13 Asia solo getaways that belong on your bucket list

 There are tons of amazing travel destinations around the globe, but when you are considering a solo getaway you are most probably looking for a destination that is easy to navigate, safe and one that won’t break the bank!
 Naturally, Europe is a great option for most.
 But if you are looking for something a bit more pocket-friendly, Asia is an excellent choice.
 Not only will you find that traveling in Asia is easy, safe and super cheap – here gastronomical eats, world-class activities and friendly people await every solo adventurer.
 But with so many awesome choices, it might be hard to choose exactly where to travel alone.
 For this reason, I recently got in touch with fellow travel bloggers to share their favourite Asia solo getaways.

 We share the very best Asia solo getaways in this guide – as handpicked by solo travellers.
 Get firsthand tips and advice on where to go, what to do and see on your solo adventures.
-Whether you’re looking for bustling cities, serene escapes or nature at its very best, you’ll find plenty of amazing places to add to your solo bucket list after reading this!
+Whether you’re looking for bustling cities, serene escapes or nature at its very best – you’ll find plenty of amazing Asia solo getaways inspo for your bucket list here!

 In a rush?
-Pin these solo getaways in Asia for later.
+Pin these Asia solo getaways for later.

 The best Asia solo getaways